-Ford retirement incentives have led to a lot more empty desks as of Oct.
-1, 2o18.
-The incentives were bolstered this year to lighten the company’s payroll.
-Fewer than 1,000 salaried employees appear to have accepted the offer, though.
+Ford retirement incentives have led to a lot more empty desks as of October 1, 2018.
+The automaker bolstered incentives this year to lighten the company’s payroll, but fewer than 1,000 salaried employees appear to have accepted the offer, though.

-White-collar workers in North America 55 or older with at least 10 years with the company, those 65 or older with at least five years service with the Blue Oval, or any age with 30 years of service, were eligible for the Ford retirement incentives, according to a Detroit Free Press article.
+Eligible for the Ford retirement incentives, according to a Detroit Free Press article are white-collar workers in North America 55 or older with at least 10 years with the company, those 65 or older with at least five years service with the Blue Oval, or any age with 30 years of service.

 There was a lump-sum payment as part of the Ford retirement incentives, an amount equal to nine months of base pay.
 An employee taking the deal either worked half time for the last six months of the year or left Ford by Oct.
 1 and took the final three months of the year off with pay.

 According to the Free Press article, Ford has said nothing of layoffs.
 Executives have talked about fewer employees over time based on performance and necessity.
 Ford had 202,000 employees in 2017, up from 181,000 in 2013, according to annual reports, with 70,000 salaried employees globally.

 In 2017, Ford offered a buyout program to 15,000 salaried employees.
 The packages ranged from 3 to 18 months of pay depending on current salary, benefits, and years spent with the company.
 Ford had a goal of 1,400 – or 9 percent – of employees taking the buyout.
 Offers to union employees are typically handled with direct contract negotiations and are separate from buyouts offered to white collar workers.